 All Preferred Drug List Advisory Committee meetings are open to the public and drug manufacturers may make presentations before committee action is taken.

 After KMAP decides which drugs in a specific drug class will be preferred and non-preferred, preliminary recommendations for prior authorization criteria are developed for the non-preferred drugs and taken to the Kansas Drug Utilization Review Board for review and approval in accordance with K.S.A.
 39-7,118.
-The drugs that are placed on prior authorization go through the rules and regulations process and there is a 30-day public comment period before the prior authorization is effective.

 Only drugs that are part of the listed therapeutic classes are affected by the Preferred Drug List (PDL).
 Therapeutic classes not listed are not part of the PDL and will continue to be covered as they always have for the Kansas Medical Assistance Pharmacy Program.
 Preferred Drugs are exempt from the limit of 4 single-source prescription claims per beneficiary per month.
 Preferred drugs do not count toward the limit.